 The Board is managing the growth of the business in line with this requirement.
-There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations and sponsorship.
-Charitable donations and sponsorship paid can be seen in the Statement of Profit or Loss and Comprehensive Income.
+There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations and sponsorship paid can be seen in the Statement of Profit or Loss and Comprehensive Income.